Tools measurement and tolerances - Electronics

 Useful Links;

-I have variously been recommended and received criticism of the following modelling tools (which are free or limited demo's); Personally I have not used any modelling type of tool and my view circuit board layout is the most significant factor.
-I can see the control loop stabilisation might be a good feature.
-I do use power supply component makers modelling tools, particularly for wound components they are very good.
-I use spreadsheet or perhaps basic program based tools provided by manufactures of inductive or integrated circuits such as for switch mode power supply design these are very good.
+I have variously been recommended and received criticism of the following modelling tools (which are free or limited demo's); The schematic and circuit board layout is the most significant factor and CAD that you can work with is important.
+I use power supply component maker's modelling tools, particularly for wound components they are very good.
+I use spreadsheet or perhaps basic program based tools provided by manufactures of inductive or integrated circuits such as for switch mode power supply design, these are very good.

 Next Page; Software and Digital